clinical-biomarkers/biomarker-backend-api/id/README.md

 To load the processed data, run the `load_data.py` script from the `/id` directory.
 You have to complete the ID assignment steps before this step can be completed.
 The data should be in the filepath `/data/shared/biomarkerdb/generated/datamodel/new_data/current` where `current/` is a symlink to the current version directory.

-Optionally, you can also create a load map that indicates if any files should be completely loaded into the `unreviewed` MongoDB collection (bypassing/overriding any checks on the `collision` key).
-If included, this file should be called `load_map.json` and should be placed in the same directory as the data.
+Then, create a load map that indicates if any files should be completely loaded into the `unreviewed` MongoDB collection (bypassing/overriding any checks on the `collision` key).
+This file should be called `load_map.json` and should be placed in the same directory as the data.
 The format of the file allows you to specify which files should be loaded where.
 The format can look like:

 ```json
 {